SilvaOz/SilvaOz/README.md

   <img src="https://img.shields.io/badge/Sass%20-10%25-blue" alt="Sass badge">
   <img src="https://img.shields.io/badge/Bootstrap%20-40%25-blue" alt="Bootstrap badge">
   <img src="https://img.shields.io/badge/Python%20-10%25-blue" alt="Python badge">
 </p>

 <p align="center">
-As a passionate and experienced web developer, I am always eager to take on new challenges and collaborate with clients to create cutting-edge websites.
-If you're searching for a skilled and dedicated web developer to bring your ideas to life, I would be thrilled to work with you on your next project.
+  <em>If you are looking for a skilled and dedicated web developer to bring your ideas to life, I would be thrilled to work with you on your next project.
 Don't hesitate to contact me to discuss your vision and how we can work together to achieve your goals.
-Thank you for considering me, and I can't wait to hear from you soon!
+Thank you for considering me, and I look forward to hearing from you soon!</em>
 </p>

 <!-- Contact Info -->